 More About Alan Carrillo

 Born in Longview and raised in Bedford, Alan is a proud Texan.
 He resides in East Dallas with his wife Susanna, two children, and two Labrador retrievers.
-Alan enjoys reading, playing the piano, coaching YMCA soccer, and mastering cast-iron skillet steaks on the weekend.
+Alan enjoys reading, playing the piano at church, and spending time with his family and friends.
 He is also a diehard fan of the Dallas Cowboys, Texas Rangers, and Yarmouth-Dennis Red Sox.
-Alan and his family are members of All Saints Dallas—an Anglican parish in downtown Dallas.
+Alan his family are members of All Saints Dallas—an Anglican parish in downtown Dallas.

 Contact Alan Carrillo: